DigitalAvatarProject/DA-IDep/README.md

 ---

 ### Overview
-The Digital Avatar project implements the DA-IDep (Digital Avatar Incentive Deception) model as a prototype system to protect critical data resources from advanced unknown attacks.
+The Digital Scapegoat project implements the DA-IDep (Digital Scapegoat Incentive Deception) model as a prototype system to protect critical data resources from advanced unknown attacks.
 The prototype is built and tested on the Windows platform, leveraging multiple tools and frameworks.

 ### Installation Guide